raymondhuaan/gittest/readme.txt

 Git is a distributed version control system.
-Git is free software under GPL.
+Git is a free software under GPL.
 Git tracks changes of files.
 Create a new branch quickly and simple.